Achievable logoAchievable logo

 y−f(a)=f′(a)(x−a)

-You may use whichever form you find easiest to remember as long as you understand what each piece means.
+You can use whichever form you prefer, as long as you know what each part represents.

 Equation of the tangent line to f at x = a